0bsidianSn0w/KindleCalculator/basicCalculator/README.md

 Big thanks to **justrals** for the base project! 🙏

 I plan to make it **KPM / KindleForge** compatible soon.
-**LONG LIVE JAILBREAKINGREADME.md* 🔓✨
+**LONG LIVE JAILBREAKING** 🔓✨

 ---

 ## 📦 Installation

-1. Download or clone this repository.
+1. Download the installCalc.sh file from this repo.
-2. Copy the  folder into your Kindle’s  directory.
+2. Plug your kindle into your computer (or use usbnet idc)
-3. Eject your Kindle safely and open the **KUAL menu**.
-4. You should now see **BasicCalculator** listed and ready to use.
+3. Put it in /mnt/us/documents
+4. Unplug/Disconnect your kindle
+5. Run the file now on your homescreen
+6. PROFIT!

 ---